-- 4. Conduct examinations of anthroplogic features. - 5.
+- I. Analyze the effect of specially programmed military training exercises to the development of anthropologic features - 2.
+Analyze methodology of examination of kinesiological readiness in the CAF - 3.
+Explain possibilities of applying military training in recreational programmes - 4.
+Conduct examinations of anthroplogic features. - 5.
 Show basic fighting techniques - 6.
 Autonomous performance of basic kinesiological programmes - 7.
 Use methodological procedures during the performance of kinesiological activities - 8.
 Use methodical procedures for correcting the mistakes - 9.
 Explain the organization and effects df kineziological system in CAF - 10.
 Explain sports and military competitions of special interest for CAF

-- I Basic competences of the military profession - 1.3 To make decisions independently and command a basic tactical unit - 1.4 To train, develop and assess the abilities of soldiers and a basic tactical unit - 1.5 To develop personal and collective determination, courage, enthusiasm and initiative of subortinates - 2 Special military competences - 2.2 To manage maintenance of combat and non-combat assets, ammunitions and mines of the branch/service - 3 Basic technical knowledge - 3.I.
+- I Basic competences of the military profession - 1.3 To make decisions independently and command a basic tactical unit - 1.4 To train, develop and assess the abilities of soldiers and a basic tactical unit - 1.5 To develop personal and collective determination, courage, enthusiasm and initiative of subortinates - 2 Special military competences - 2.2 To manage maintenance of combat and non-combat assets, ammunitions and mines of the branch/service - 3 Basic technical knowledge - 3.1.
 To identify, analyse, model and resolve military engineering problems by integrating basic knowledge of natural and technical sciences - 4.
-Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 4.3 To assume military, professional and ethical responsibility - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 5.
+Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - $4.2\,\mathrm{To}$ model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 4.3 To assume military, professional and ethical responsibility - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 5.
 Social skills (team work and communication) - 5.1 To communicate effectively in the Croatian and English language applying modern presentation skills and techniques - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups - 5.3 To effectively present work results both orally and in writing to stakeholders in the military environment - 6 Development, implementation and operation of technical systems in economic and social environment - 6.3.
 To apply and select knowledge and relevant facts from different areas, and to assume responsibility for assessing the impact of military technology in social environment

-- I Basic competences of the military profession - 1.3 To make decisions independently and command a basic tactical unit - 1.5 To develop personal and collective determination, courage, enthusiasm and initiative of subortinates - 2 Special military competences - 2.2 To manage maintenance of combat and non-combat assets, ammunitions and mines of the branch/service - 3 Basic competences in social and humanistic sciences - 3.1 To analyze and interpret processes in international environment, and to act within international alliances and organizations in which the Republic of Croatia participates
+- I Basic competences of the military profession - 1.3 To make decisions independently and command a basic tactical unit - 1.5 To develop personal and collective determination, courage, enthusiasm and initiative of subortinates

+2 Special military competences

-- 4. Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 4.3 To assume military, professional and ethical responsibility - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 5.
+- 2.2 To manage maintenance of combat and non-combat assets, ammunitions and mines of the branch/service - 3 Basic competences in social and humanistic sciences - 3.1 To analyze and interpret processes in international environment, and to act within international alliances and organizations in which the Republic of Croatia participates - 4.
+Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 4.3 To assume military, professional and ethical responsibility - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 5.
 Social skills (team work and communication) - 5.1 To communicate effectively in the Croatian and English language applying modern presentation skills and techniques - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups - 5.3 To effectively present work results both orally and in writing to stakeholders in the military environment